cogneato/hassos/Documentation/configuration.md

 ## Automatic

-You can use an USB drive with HassOS to configure network options, SSH access to the host and to install updates.
+A USB drive can be used with HassOS to configure network options, SSH access to the host, and to install updates.
 Format a USB stick with FAT32/EXT4/NTFS and name it `CONFIG`.
-Alternative you can create a `CONFIG` folder inside boot partition.
-Use the following directory structure within the USB drive:
+Alternatively you can create a `CONFIG` folder inside the boot partition.
+Use the following directory structure within:

 ```text
 network/